kangyeelim/fan-verifier/README.md

 * Take a quiz to verify yourself as a fan of an artist
 * Find other fans' social media accounts
 * Music page to listen to music and find lyrics
+* Community space to make posts that can include images to share with other fans

 ## Setup your own

+You would need to sign up for RapidAPI, Google developers, Orion Apiseeds, MongoDB and Cloudinary.
+The database that is used is MongoDB which is essential to store all data models.
+To listen to the music, you would need a Deezer account that is signed in the Music Tab.
+RapidAPI and Orion Apiseeds are to retrieve the lyrics for songs that are searched for in the Music Tab.
+Google developers is needed for the sign in/log in and log out function using GoogleOAuth.
+Lastly, Cloudinary is used to host images that are uploaded by users in posts for the Community Tab.

 ```bash
 # Clone repo